umview/umview.github.io/_pages/about.md

 This project focuses on fault-tolerant control algorithms for UAVs with rotor failures, such as multicopter, bi-copter, helicopter, or other kinds of UAVs.
 Actuator failure is a severe fault, and it can easily result in an aircraft crash.

 This study aims to challenge the control problems of those UAVs with rotor failure.
-By abandoning the yaw channel with careful controller design, the fault-tolerant ability of some kinds of UAVs is realized by falling into self-rotation around the yaw for those who suffer from the failures.
+By abandoning the yaw channel with careful controller design, the fault-tolerant ability of some kinds of UAVs is achieved by falling into self-rotation around the yaw for those who suffer from the failures.

 Some new general problems have arisen by analyzing the principle of those vehicles’ fault-tolerant control phenomena.
 How to design a controller for a rigid body with some actuators in different placements, driven by the controller, the vehicle could be controlled by position command.
 However, it does not seem to be a familiar vehicle for people.
 Moreover, how to design a new vehicle endowed with better controllability？  [__Read More__](/posts/2023/10/blog-post-2/)